 -Rev. William G. Taylor bought the Sanatorium buildings in 1865 for his Soldiers’ Orphans School.
 There was a dormitory, dining room, school, bath house, woodshed, carpenter shop and chapel.
 It burned in 1876.

--The Monaca School District merged with the Center School District to form the Central Valley School District.
+-In 2009 the Monaca School District merged with the Center School District to form the Central Valley School District.